The Benefits Of Using Technology In Learning

 While they already had everything ready for in-school lessons, each remote lesson now requires teachers to convert these learning materials into forms more suitable for online education.

-Including hardware, software, training, professional development for teachers, and more.
+Including hardware, software, training, and more.

 The Benefits Of Using Technology For Learning